rud-ninja/NonLocalNN-Image-Classification/README.md

 # Title: Detection of emotions from facial features using Image processing and Deep learning

 ### Objectives:
-Process training images into pixel data and label them.
+Processed training images into pixel data and label them.
-Create deep learning model to detect emotions.
+Created deep learning model to detect emotions.

 #### Language used:
 Python